LexHsu/LeeCode/note/0002-add-two-numbers.md

 Add Two numbers
 ===

-ou are given two linked lists representing two non-negative numbers.
+you are given two linked lists representing two non-negative numbers.
 The digits are stored in reverse order and each of their nodes contain a single digit.
 Add the two numbers and return it as a linked list.

 Input: (2 -> 4 -> 3) + (5 -> 6 -> 4)

 Output: 7 -> 0 -> 8